mizrael/davidguida.net/src/_posts/2020-06-26-blazordragons-how-to-consume-grpc-web-from-blazor-part-2-the-server.md

 #### Defining an interface is useful for a humongous number of reasons.
 TDD anyone?

 All the nice cross-cutting concerns can be defined elsewhere, for example at <a href="https://github.com/mizrael/BlazorAndDragons/blob/master/BlazorAndDragons.Server/Startup.cs#L27" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">IoC registration</a>.
 We could decide to add improved logging, caching, circuit breaker and so on.
-I didn&#8217;t because I&#8217;m lazy as&#8230;well, you know.
+I didn't because I'm lazy as&#8230;well, you know.

 Now that we have an HTTP Client, all we have to do is inject it into our <a href="https://github.com/mizrael/BlazorAndDragons/blob/master/BlazorAndDragons.Server/Services/ClassesService.cs" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">gRPC service</a> and use it: